rajithagumma/Snake-game/readme.md

 * **Game Over Screen:** Display a more informative game over screen with the final score.
 * **Levels:** Introduce different levels with increasing difficulty or additional elements.
 * **Sound Effects:** Add sound effects for eating food, game over, and other actions.

-Feel free to explore the code and experiment with adding your own features!
-Bato.ai Integration:

-Bato.ai was used to generate parts of the code, particularly in areas like game loop, collision detection, and object movement.
-This helped speed up the development process and provided a solid foundation for the game.

-Future Enhancements:

-Difficulty Levels: Add different difficulty levels that adjust the speed and food generation rate.
-Power-Ups: Implement power-ups that grant the snake temporary abilities, like increased speed or invulnerability.
-Multiplayer: Allow two players to compete against each other on the same screen.
-Credits:

-Bato.ai: AI-powered code generation tool.
-Pygame: Python library for creating games.
-Disclaimer:

 This game is for educational purposes and is not intended for commercial use.
 The code may not be the most efficient or elegant, but it serves as a starting point for learning and experimenting with game development.